iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 Shapes Tool

 Notability can draw regular, irregular shapes, arrows and curved lines.
 Apple Notes supports some regular shapes, arrows and curved lines.
 Both apps don’t have a dedicated shapes tool.
 They straighten out your shapes when you draw and long-press on the screen.
-Their dedication to minimalism is admirable.
+Notability uses closed arrowheads, while Apple Notes has open ones.

-In Apple Notes, once you’ve drawn your shape, there’s not much you can do with them.
-You can’t rotate, modify or resize them.
-Notability can auto-fill your shapes.
-Your shape’s border colour can differ from its fill.
-The autofill is opaque (unless you use the highlighter tool to draw your shape).
-You can’t adjust the opacity of your auto-fill.
-You can change the thickness of your shape’s border and its shape (if irregular) after you’ve already drawn it.
+In Apple Notes, once you’ve drawn your shape, you can’t rotate, modify or resize it.
+All things you can do in Notability.
+You can also auto-fill your shapes.
+A shape’s border colour can differ from its fill.
+The autofill is opaque (unless you use the highlighter tool to draw your shape), you can’t adjust its opacity.

 Both apps support the snap to other strokes function that automatically snaps edges of your shapes and arrows together.
-In Notability, shapes and lines snap to the grids and lines on your paper templates.
-It makes for a pleasant shape drawing experience.
-Since Apple Notes doesn’t support all shapes yet, the ruler tool can be useful to draw those shapes that you can’t draw with your shapes tool.
+In Notability, shapes and lines snap to the grids and lines on your native paper templates.
+It makes for a pleasant shape-drawing experience.
+Since Apple Notes doesn’t support all shapes yet, the ruler tool can be useful to draw irregular shapes.
+It is a painful experience though.

 Shapes | Notability | Apple Notes |